Chronic Pain Can Be a Powerful Opportunity

 Oliva Wolfertz

-I also wrestled with a lot of shame over the fact that my life isn’t “normal” that affected my self-image and ability to make friends and be vulnerable.
+I also wrestled with a lot of shame over the fact that my life isn’t “normal” which affected my self-image and ability to make friends and be vulnerable.
 Even still, God provided the right people at the right time and sent me some incredibly supportive believers whose prayers were a huge factor in keeping my faith from crushing beneath the pain.

 Was there a specific event that became a turning point in your faith during this journey?